Dreaming381/lsss-wip/README.md

 This project includes an embedded version of the Latios Framework which is licensed under the Unity Companion License as a derivative work:
 <https://github.com/Dreaming381/Latios-Framework/blob/master/LICENSE.md>

-This project includes CSoundUnity via UPM which is licensed under LGPL 2.1.

 This project includes USFXR via UPM which is licensed under Apache License 2.0.